akuzhan/launchkey-dotnet/README.md

 #########################
 ## Description

-Please check out the documentation at https://launchkey.com/docs/sdk/dotnet/
+Please check out the documentation at https://launchkey.com/docs/sdk/dotnet/ or in LaunchKey-NET-SDK.pdf.

 ## Contributing